Building an online information environment for policy relevant science.

 Putting reconfiguration into action

-Discuss research from the behavioral sciences (COVID-19 related or more general; e.g., research ideas, experiment designs, discussion of preprints, evaluation of published work, information on past work and discussions of its relevance now, moving from research to policy, and methods and tools).
+Discuss research from the behavioral sciences (COVID-19 related or more general; e.g., research ideas, experiment designs, discussion of preprints, evaluation of published work, information on past work and discussions of its relevance now, moving from research to policy, and methods and tools): r/BehSciResearch.
+RSS feeds for new posts and comments.

 Overview of the ecosystem of information feeding the knowledge base